gercks/QueeResources-Front-End/README.md

 Then, I began using ember to build the front end.
 I began by creating a route to display all of the resources in the app as a list of links that bring the user to the page each specific resource.
 I displayed both using handlebars and both get their functionality through ember.
 I then created a route to display all of the resources the signed-in user has created (if any).
 This route is only visible to signed in users, and it contains forms to create and update resources as well as a way to delete resources.

-## Improvements to be Made

-I am by no means done with this app.
-I have a few major updates to functionality that I still want to do: I want to have the front page separate resources by type via buttons, so a user can click on the type of resource they're looking for and be brought to the proper list.
-I also want to add like and comment options for users.
-Finally, this badly needs styling.

 ## User Stories and Wireframes